Tutorial

 >>> cage.preview()

-The next step is to detect the cavity inside the cage structure.
+Next, we will detect the cavity inside the cage structure.
 The Cage.detect_cavity method will detect the cavity using the pyKVFinder detection parameters (step

 , probe_in